 You will receive a letter specifying the amount of your trainee grant.
 No tax is deducted from this grant by the ECB.
 Please note, however, that it may be taxable in your home country.

 If the distance from your place of recruitment to the ECB exceeds 50 km and you decide to temporarily relocate, we will pay for your accommodation for the duration of your stay.
-You can either stay in one of the residences with which the ECB has a special arrangement or move into your own temporary private accommodation.
+You can either stay in one of the residences with which the ECB has a special arrangement or receive a rental allowance and move into your own temporary private accommodation.
+Please see Private accommodation and rental allowance for further information.

 The ECB has negotiated special conditions with four residences: Apartment Residenz, Derag Hotel, Achat Comfort City-Frankfurt and Mercure.
 If you opt to stay in one of these residences, you will be offered a self-catering apartment (for single occupancy) which includes a kitchenette and a bathroom.
 The ECB will pay your invoice for the single occupancy directly, but any costs for higher occupancy as well as for any other non-covered items (such as meal service or potential damages caused to the apartment during your stay) need to be borne by the staff members directly with the residences.
 For this purpose, the residences may ask you for your credit card details or another form of payment guarantee.